Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster -varieties and cluster polylogarithm maps

 Take a decorated simplex $S$, and glue to it $m$ other ones as follows.
 To each codimension one face of the simplex $S$ decorated by an element $k\in I-I_0$ we glue a new decorated simplex along its codimension one face decorated by the same $k$.
 Repeating this construction indefinitely, we get a simplicial complex ${\Bbb S}$.
 Let ${\mathbf S}$ be the set of all its simplices.

 The cluster ${\cal A}-$coordinates are assigned to the vertices of the simplicial complex ${\Bbb S}$.
 Cluster ${\cal X}-$coordinates are assigned to cooriented faces of ${\Bbb S}$.
 Changing coorientation amounts to inversion of the cluster ${\cal X}$-coordinate.
-Mutations are parametrized by codimension one cooriented faces of ${\Bbb S}$ as well.
+Mutations are parametrized by codimension one cooriented faces of ${\Bbb S}$ parametrised by $k \in I-I_0$.

 \paragraph{The cluster complex.} Let $ {\bf F}({\Bbb S})$ be the set of pairs $(S,F)$ where $S$ is a simplex of ${\Bbb S}$ and $F$ is a codimension one face of $S$.
-Pairs of faces of the same simplex are parametrized by the set
+Pairs of codimension one faces of the same simplex are parametrized by the possibly infinite set

-The collection of all functions $\varepsilon_{ij}$ is nothing else but a single function ${\cal E}$ on the set (\ref{5.20.03.11}).